Dr. A. (Alberto) Pérez de Alba Ortíz

 I studied Engineering Physics at Tecnológico de Monterrey in Mexico, where I also worked for the cement and steel industry.
 I later completed a MSc in Computational Science and Engineering at TU München.
 For my thesis, I worked on adaptive quantum mechanics/molecular mechanics simulations of proton transfers and Bayesian inference of reaction coordinates in the group of Prof. Karsten Reuter.
 Supported by a personal fellowship, I completed my PhD cum laude in the group of Dr Bernd Ensing in HIMS Computational Chemistry.
 I focused on developing and applying path-based methods to understand complex chemical and conformational processes in a wide variety of biomolecules.
 Additionally, I worked on machine learning approaches to discover optimal descriptors for molecular transitions.
 Subsequently, I joined the Soft Condensed Matter group of Prof. Marjolein Dijkstra at Utrecht University, where I worked on bottom-up design of self-assembly in soft and porous materials at colloidal scales.

 Since 2023, I am an assistant professor in the Computational Soft Matter Lab.
 My current interests include the design of complex free-energy landscapes in molecular and colloidal systems for applications in sustainability and biomedicine.
+Also in 2023, I became part of the Research Priority Area in Artificial Intelligence for Sustainable Molecules and Materials, co-leading two projects.
+In 2024, I obtained the prestigious NWO Veni grant to focus on predicting nanoplastic risks to animal junctional proteins.
+I am an active member of the HIMS Diversity team.

 Computational Soft Matter Lab